 The fourth Eddic Poem in the Codex Regius, Grimnismol, tells the tail of two brothers and their dealings with Odin:

-In the spring the peasant gave him a boat, and when the couple led them to the shore, the peasant spoke secretly with Geirröd.
-They had good winds, and came to their father’s landing place.
+In the spring the peasant gave the two a boat, and when the couple led them to the shore, the peasant spoke secretly with Geirröd.
+They had good winds, and soon came to their father’s landing place.
 Geirröd was in the prow of the boat.
-He leaped up on land, but pushed the boat out.
+He leaped up on land, but pushed the boat back out.

 “Go wherever evil may take you!” he said to Agnar.